-Sternum Tattoo Design Inspo
+Sternum Tattoo Designs

 Triangles are some of the most popular forms of geometric tattoos around right now.
-This one, centered on the sternum, depicts a lush night sky scattered with tiny stars on a layered background of blues and greens.
+This one, centered on the chest, depicts a lush night sky scattered with tiny stars on a layered background of blues and greens.
 It is gorgeous and whimsical, to say the least.

 Spiritual tattoos are common in general but for the image of the Egyptian goddess, Isis, the sternum is the ideal location.
 As the goddess of fertility and motherhood, placement below the breasts makes an intriguing statement.

 Medusa is another cool idea.
 For those who don’t know the myth of Medusa, she was once a beautiful young woman who was deflowered by the greek god of the sea, Poseidon.
 This angered the goddess of war, Athena, and Medusa was cursed to have her luxurious mane of hair turned into snakes; she could never look at a man again without turning him into stone.

 Edgier options like the skeleton hands make a statement.
 You don’t really know what it means, but heck if it isn’t scary.
 The detail of it is incredible.

 View this post on Instagram

 A sternum rose design from the other day- part of a pair of same same but different sister tattoos!
 Two sisters came in and wanted similar but different tattoos.
 This client wanted her first tattoo on her sternum!
 That’s a hard spot to tattoo especially for a first timer, when you don’t know what to expect; but we got through it together! 🙌 Thanks so much! #rosetattoo #sternumtattoo #geometrictattoo

 While roses are pretty basic designs, they definitely work their magic.
 Other flower style designs are often used and will frequently extend from the underside of the breast.